Call center productivity plays a vital role in boosting your call center’s growth.

 - Integrate with a range of workplace software like Jira, Salesforce, Freshdesk, and Zendesk.

-Tracking contact center agent productivity can seem like an extremely challenging task.
+Tracking call center agent productivity can seem like an extremely challenging task.

 After all, call centers are always abuzz with tons of customer calls.